jamesdidathing/cloud-site/src/blog/my-first-blog.md

 ## Key Lessons

 ### 1. Serverless Isn't Always Cheaper, But It Scales Better
-My entire infrastructure costs $1-2/month because of AWS free tier.
-But the real value is scalability - if my site suddenly got 10,000 visitors, it would handle it without any changes.
-Traditional hosting would require manual intervention.
+My entire infrastructure costs $1-2/month because of AWS free tier, which is not too much.
+However, if my site suddenly got 10,000 visitors, it would handle it without any changes whereas traditional hosting would require manual intervention.

-### 2. Infrastructure as Code Is Non-Negotiable
+### 2. Infrastructure as Code
 Being able to `terraform apply` and rebuild my entire infrastructure in minutes is incredibly powerful.
-It's also documentation - anyone can read my Terraform files and understand exactly what's deployed.
+It's also documentation though, anyone can read my Terraform files and understand exactly what's deployed.

-### 3. Observability Matters From Day One
+### 3. Observability
 Building the analytics pipeline taught me the value of instrumentation.
 I can now see traffic patterns, understand user behavior, and debug issues.

 ### 4. CI/CD Saves Time and Reduces Errors
-Pushing to GitHub and having tests run automatically, then deploying if they pass, is game-changing.
-No more "did I remember to invalidate the CloudFront cache?" mistakes.
+Pushing to GitHub and having tests run automatically, then deploying if they pass, is incredibly useful.
+This is something I've done in previous work, but creating CI/CD pipelines for new projects always helps with learning.

 ### 5. Real Production Experience Is Different Than Tutorials
-Tutorials show happy paths.
-Real projects involve CORS debugging, cache invalidation strategies, test flakiness, dependency conflicts, and state management.
-This project gave me production-level experience which I can use in the future.
+Followinbg tutorials is all well and good, but a real project where you aren't just copy and pasting code gave me actual experience.
+All the bugs and issues I had to get over myself were great for learning, and felt like a production-level project.

 ## Try It Yourself

 The [Cloud Resume Challenge](https://cloudresumechallenge.dev/) is an excellent way to learn cloud technologies hands-on.
-Don't just follow tutorials - build something real, face real problems, and learn how production systems actually work.
+Don't just follow tutorials, build something real, face real problems, and learn how production systems actually work.

-My advice: Start simple, but build it properly.
-Use IaC from day one, write tests, set up CI/CD, and add observability.
-These aren't "nice-to-haves" - they're how real cloud applications are built.

 **Update**: This post is part of my learning journey in cloud engineering.
 Follow my progress as I continue building and documenting!